JJNod88/pp3_quiz_game/README.md

     * The user is asked if they want to play again or end the game here

 ### 4. Skeleton Plane
-* A wireframe was designed.
-Because I stuck with the original template, no additionalo HTML or CSS was being added, so it was easy to judge what the quiz would look like once on Heroku
+* A process flow was designed to.
+Because I stuck with the original template, no additional HTML or CSS was being added, so it was easy to judge what the quiz would look like once on Heroku
     * You can review the WireFrames here []

 ### Navigation